the-turing-way/the-turing-way/book/website/collaboration/leadership/leadership-story-data-librarian.md

 ## Inspirations

 Many of my leadership inspirations and ways how I acquired skills where not  part of my day to day jobs or formal certifications, but communities I joined to grow my professional network.
-Usually, I lead when people hold me accountable for about 10% of the ideas that I throw out on Twitter.
+I also often lead on projects that are based around ideas mentioned on Twitter.
+Not all of them are followed up on, but I have organised events and started collaborations based on others co-leading with me.
 Learning about the [Mozilla Open Leadership principles](https://foundation.mozilla.org/en/initiatives/mozilla-open-leaders/) was life-changing for me.
 While it thought me technical skills on how to use GitHub, it highlighted that thinking about workflows, project contributors and coumentation are as important as the technical skills.
 It also brought me into the Turing Way core team when it was initially set up.